betaflight/betaflight.com/docs/development/Customized-Version.md

 # Create a Customized Version

-The flight controllers have some limitations in space and computing capacity.
-The developers must decide what features enable and what others disable to create a firmware file that can be used for the major part or users.
+Flight controllers have limitations in space and computing capacity.
+The developers must decide which features to enable or disable in order to create a firmware file that can be used by the majority of users.
+Cloud build was introduced in firmware 4.4, where users can decide for themselves which required features they want to add.

 For example, the official firmware published to users include support for a lot of brands of transmitters and receivers, but habitually you will use only one.
 This is necessary for a public version, but the protocols not used are spending space that can be used for other features.

 This document gives a little guide of how-to start creating your own version, activating and deactivating features, especially if your flight controller is an older one with not too much space.

-Keep in mind that when you create your own firmware you're using a piece of software created by you and can have some bugs that are not present in official version. **You use it at your own risk**.
+Keep in mind that when you create your own firmware, you're using a piece of software created by you and can have some bugs that are not present in the official version. **You use it at your own risk**.

 ## Build the firmware

-This document is aimed to people who has some knowledge about programming skills and can build its own firmware.
+This document is aimed to people who have some knowledge about programming skills and can build their own firmware.
 You can find information about this process in the [`building`](/docs/category/building) pages.

 Once you are able to compile your own firmware, you can continue to the next section of this document.